LEED and Yoga ONE: Time for a Stretch

 First, let me point out that this new rendition is tougher.
 Intentionally.
 The USGBC, from day one, has pledged to guide and instigate market transformation and in order to do so the developers have set their sights just ahead of where we as practitioners are comfortable so we have to stretch.
 It’s time to up the game and try the intermediate yoga class and see what we can readily do and what joints and sinews need some stretching and training.
 And, in doing these new, more stringent poses, we may feel less than balanced, maybe even a little clumsy.
 But seriously – would you rather stay in the beginner’s class and be perfect and not break a sweat ever?
 We hope not.

 One of my favorite and most readily understood changes is in the Location + Transportation (LT) Credit Category (CC).
 Actually, that whole CC is new, but many of the credits came out of the Sustainable Sites (SS) CC because they deal more with the selection of the site while SS deals more with the management of the site once you have selected it.
-In LT we deal with finding sites that support sustainability; typically sites in denser locations, economically challenged areas, and sites that avoid building on prime farmland or areas close wetlands or in flood zones.
+In LT we deal with finding sites that support sustainability; typically sites in denser locations, economically challenged areas, and sites that avoid building on prime farmland or areas close to wetlands or in flood zones.
 We also seek sites that have diverse connections to the community and access to quality public transit, or support of green vehicles or biking options.
 This makes ample sense because a green building in the middle of pristine land 30 miles from anything else is not truly a sustainable choice, no matter how green the project, unless the building users commit to forever-hermitage.
 And remember, nature is extremely diverse and she is stronger because of the diversity.
 Our communities can benefit from diversity on many levels.

 Okay, back to the credit for diverse uses.
 Diverse uses include churches, restaurants, grocery stores and banks as well as police stations, farmers markets and libraries, to name just a few.
 The change to this credit comes in how we calculate the distance to these amenities.
-In the past, one drew a ½ mile radius circle on a map and anything within that circle is “connected”.
+In the past, one drew a ½ mile radius circle on a map and anything within that circle was considered “connected”.
 Now the actual walking distance must be ½ mile, and the team must depict the route with the safe pedestrian paths including crosswalks.
 Brilliant.

 Why is this an improvement?